Purchases made through links earn us a small commission, at no extra cost to you.

 - Tokyo Subway Navigation- Has a subway map and suggests routes.
 You can search by station name or popular landmark.
 It also tells travel time, transfer information, fare costs, and what exit to take to access popular sightseeing spots.

-- Japan Official Travel App- Provides travel tips and short articles about places in Japan.
+- Japan Official Travel App- Provides travel tips and short articles about places and things to do in Japan.
 The spot search feature helps locate tourist attractions, info centres, hospitals etc. The transit search feature is a little clunky, but can be helpful for planning transportation between and within cities.

 Other Tips & Observations on Our First Trip to Japan

 - When paying for items at a shop, put your money onto the little tray on the counter.
 Some cashiers would not take money from our hands.

 - Japan is meticulously clean, yet garbage cans on the street are practically non-existent.
 Do not litter- carry your garbage in your day bag until you get to your hotel.

 - I noticed that most Japanese don’t eat on the go.
 I was having a snack while walking down the street and got some surprised looks.
 This custom probably helps keep the streets clean!